Untreated Hearing Loss Linked To Loneliness And Isolation For Seniors

 "I was living in this place of banging and clanging and echoes," says Jean Mason, 94, recalling her struggle with hearing aids.

 She moved from $1,700 Costco hearing aids to a $6,000 pair and then to a $7,000 set.
-Trying to muffle unwanted sounds amplified by her devices, she attached two-inch-thick panels of insulation to her ceiling and tacked carpeting to her kitchen back-splash.
-She even convinced her Cambridge, Mass., co-housing community to soundproof its dining room ceiling, hoping that would help her hear conversations.
+Trying to muffle unwanted sounds amplified by her devices, she attached 2-inch-thick panels of insulation to her ceiling and tacked carpeting to her kitchen backsplash.
+She even persuaded her Cambridge, Mass., co-housing community to soundproof its dining room ceiling, hoping that would help her hear conversations.
 But when the room gets noisy, she says, "it's hopeless."

 A promising solution to overcoming barriers like these is in the works.
 Congress voted in 2017 to establish a new category of over-the-counter hearing devices.
-These devices, expected to be on the market next year, will likely disrupt the arcane hearing aid industry, now dominated by six manufacturers.
+These devices, expected to be on the market next year, are likely to disrupt the arcane hearing aid industry, now dominated by six manufacturers.

-Companies like Bose seem poised to enter the market – possibly driving innovation and technical improvements to make hearing aids more accessible to consumers — and before long, the distinction between medical devices and consumer electronics will start to blur, Lin predicts.
-For now, people can buy low-cost unregulated devices, called personal sound amplification products, at some drug stores.
+Companies like Bose seem poised to enter the market — possibly driving innovation and technical improvements to make hearing aids more accessible to consumers — and before long, the distinction between medical devices and consumer electronics will start to blur, Lin predicts.
+For now, people can buy low-cost unregulated devices, called personal sound amplification products, at some drugstores.

-Anne Madison decided to try such a low-cost listening device five years ago, when Johns Hopkins researchers came to her housing development to test a new hearing program.
+Madison decided to try such a low-cost listening device five years ago, when Johns Hopkins researchers came to her housing development to test a new hearing program.
 She felt an immediate impact.
 With just one hour of training, her world was transformed.
 She could have actual conversations with her neighbors.
 Family gatherings became enjoyable once again.

-She became such an enthusiastic convert that she began volunteering with the hearing program, convincing others to give its personal amplification products a try.
-She watched one woman's marriage improve and another woman startled by what seemed like a foreign noise – birds chirping, a sound she hadn't heard in 30 years.
+She became such an enthusiastic convert that she began volunteering with the hearing program, persuading others to give its personal amplification products a try.
+She watched one woman's marriage improve and saw another woman startled by what seemed like a foreign noise — birds chirping, a sound she hadn't heard in 30 years.

-"This got me back me back out into the community," she said, referring to the amplifiers.
+"This got me back out into the community," said Madison, referring to the amplifiers.
 "They got me out of my little shell that I'd built up."

-Rochelle Sharpe is a freelancer reporter based in Brookline, Mass.
+Rochelle Sharpe is a freelance reporter based in Brookline, Mass.
 This article was written with the support of a journalism fellowship from the Gerontological Society of America, Journalists Network on Generations and the Silver Century Foundation.